mlcommons/training/llm_moe_grpo/README.md

 The supplied launcher encodes the qualified node layout, policy/generation split, topology placement, and Slurm integration.
 Those are properties of the reference implementation rather than independent infrastructure requirements.
+Reference development and RCP qualification used NVIDIA GB300 GPUs in NVL72 systems, with the qualified job exposed to the launcher as 64 four-GPU scheduler nodes.

 ## Initialize the reference source